samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 A thin sheet of flames shoots forth from you.
 Each creature in a 15-foot [Cone](/sources/dnd/free-rules/rules-glossary#ConeAreaofEffect) makes a Dexterity saving throw, taking 3d6 Fire damage on a failed save or half as much damage on a successful one.

-Flammable objects in the Cone that aren’t being worn or carried start [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard).
+Flammable objects in the Cone that aren't being worn or carried start [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard).

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 1.